Ellen Molloy

-Ellen Molloy (born 5 June 2004) is an Irish footballer who plays as a midfielder for Wexford FC and the Republic of Ireland women's national team.
-Molloy is seen as one of Ireland's most promising players.
+Ellen Molloy (born 5 June 2004) is an Irish footballer who plays as a midfielder for American Club Pittsburgh Riveters on loan from Irish club Shamrock Rovers.
+In her club career, she has played for Wexford FC and Sheffield United.
+She has also been capped by the Republic of Ireland women's national team.

 Club career

-In a decorated career in youth soccer, Molloy enjoyed success with Thomastown United and Presentation Secondary School, Kilkenny.
-She was already seen as an exceptional prospect when she transferred to reigning WNL champions Wexford Youths in July 2019.
+Molloy's youth soccer career was considered successful.
+She spent her developmental time with Thomastown United and the Presentation Secondary School in the city of Kilkenny.
+Her career took a step forward in 2019 at the age of 15 when she transferred to reigning WNL champions Wexford Youths.

 Molloy debuted for Wexford Youths on the first day of the delayed 2020 Women's National League season, scoring two goals and serving one assist in a 4–1 home win over Bohemians.
 She won the WNL Player of the Month award for August 2020 and was praised by Wexford Youths coach Tom Elmes: "She has hit the ground running.
 She is versatile and can play in a number of different roles and she's done really well for us."

 In September 2020 Molloy scored twice as Wexford inflicted a first defeat of the season on champions Peamount United.
 She scored another two goals, including a "goal of the season contender" against Galway on 31 October 2020.
 At the WNL Awards in December 2020, Molloy was named Young Player of the Season and named in the Team of the Season.

 Molloy's impressive form continued into the 2021 Women's National League season.
 She scored four times in a 7–1 win over Treaty United, then hit a "brilliant, long range" goal in a 5–0 win over Galway two weeks later.
 She was named Player of the Match in the 2021 FAI Women's Cup Final, as Wexford Youths defeated Shelbourne 3–1.
 She retained her place in the Team of the Season at the 2021 WNL Awards.
 Having scored 13 goals from midfield she agreed to remain with Wexford Youths for the following season.

 In 2022 Molloy had scored 16 goals and was the league's second top goal scorer as Wexford Youths challenged for the title.
 She suffered an anterior cruciate ligament injury in a September 2022 fixture against Treaty United and missed the run-in.

 On 6 September 2024, Molloy was announced at Sheffield United.